-- In the Togiak River Section (the first two miles of the Togiak River upstream from its mouth to the ADF&G regulatory markers) and Togiak River drainage, you may not possess Coho Salmon taken under the authority of a subsistence fishing permit, or any salmon taken with a drift gillnet taken under the authority of a subsistence fishing permit, unless both lobes of the caudal fin (tail) or the dorsal fin have been removed.
+- ♦ In Togiak River drainage, you may not possess Coho Salmon taken under the authority of a subsistence fishing permit, or any salmon taken with a drift gillnet taken under the authority of a subsistence fishing permit, unless both lobes of the caudal fin (tail) or the dorsal fin have been removed.
 (See Fin Identification, page 22). - Only one State subsistence fishing permit for salmon and one Federal permit for use of a fyke net and lead for all fish, except Rainbow Trout, may be issued to each household per year.
 Additional restrictions may be included on the permit. - In the tributaries of Lake Clark and the tributaries of Sixmile Lake within the exterior boundaries of Lake Clark National Park and Preserve you may use a fyke net and lead only with a permit issued by the Federal in-season manager.

-Within Federal public waters of any district, you may take salmon, herring, and capelin only by gillnets.
-Outside district boundaries you may take salmon only by set gillnet (see gillnet restrictions on the next page), except:
+Unless otherwise specified you may take salmon only by set gillnet (see gillnet restrictions on the next page), except:

-- You may take salmon by spear in the Togiak River, excluding its tributaries. - In the first two miles of the Togiak River upstream from its mouth to the ADF&G regulatory markers, you may take salmon using a drift gillnet no longer than 60 feet (10 fathoms). - In Lake Clark\, excluding its tributaries, you may also take salmon by beach seines not exceeding 150 feet (25 fathoms) in length. - You may also take salmon without a permit in Sixmile Lake and its tributaries within and adjacent to the exterior boundaries of Lake Clark National Park\ and Preserve unless otherwise prohibited, and Lake Clark and its tributaries, by snagging (by handline or rod and reel), using a spear, bow and arrow, rod and reel, or regulations apply for Federal public waters on National Park Service areas.
+- You may take salmon by spear in the Togiak River, excluding its tributaries. - In the first two miles of the Togiak River upstream from its mouth to the ADF&G regulatory markers, you may take salmon using a drift gillnet no longer than 60 feet (10 fathoms). - In Lake Clark, excluding its tributaries, you may also take salmon by beach seines not exceeding 150 feet (25 fathoms) in length. - ♦ You may also take salmon without a permit in Sixmile Lake and its tributaries within and adjacent to the exterior boundaries of Lake Clark National Park and Preserve unless otherwise prohibited, and Lake Clark and its tributaries, by snagging (by handline or rod and reel), using a spear, bow and arrow, rod and reel, or capturing by bare hand.

-\Please note: Special residency
+Please note: Special residency regulations apply for Federal public waters on National Park Service areas.
 See page 17 for more information.

-capturing by bare hand.
-You may also take fish (except Rainbow Trout) with a fyke net and lead in tributaries of Lake Clark and the tributaries of Sixmile Lake within the exterior boundaries of Lake Clark National Park\ and Preserve unless otherwise prohibited.
+♦ You may also take fish (except Rainbow Trout) with a fyke net and lead in tributaries of Lake Clark and the tributaries of Sixmile Lake within the exterior boundaries of Lake Clark National Park and Preserve unless otherwise prohibited.
 You must get a Federal permit and be present when the fyke net is actively fishing.
 All materials used to construct the fyke net and lead must be made of wood and be removed from the water when the fyke net and lead is no longer in use.